AdaCore/gnatstudio/docs/users_guide/environment.rst

-Please try to include a detailed description of the problem, including sources to reproduce it if needed, and/or a scenario describing the actions performed to reproduce the problem as well as lising all the tools (e.g *debugger*, *compiler*, *call graph*) involved.
+Please try to include a detailed description of the problem, including sources to reproduce it if needed, and/or a scenario describing the actions performed to reproduce the problem as well as listing all the tools (e.g *debugger*, *compiler*, *call graph*) involved.

 The files :file:`$HOME/.gps/log.txt` may also bring some useful information